xmos/fwk_voice/modules/lib_agc/doc/src/reference/profiles.rst

 The key AGC parameters are highlighted below:

 ..
-Descriptions extracted from agc_api.h struct documentation to avoid duplication
+Descriptions extracted from agc.h struct documentation to avoid duplication

 * :c:member:`agc_config_t.adapt` - Boolean to enable AGC adaption; if enabled, the gain to apply will adapt based on the peak of the input frame and the upper/lower threshold parameters.
 * :c:member:`agc_config_t.vnr_threshold` - VNR threshold for voice activity detection.
 A higher value will only adapt the AGC on clean speech.
 A lower value will adapt the AGC on noisy speech, but may also adapt to more non-speech signals.